hholb/site-and-user-info/README.md

 # Obtaining User and Website Information

 ## Discovery
-In order to gather information about a website or its users, it is helpful to know what ports are open and what services are running on the target server.
-After finding open ports and a webserver, it it helpful to gather information on the structure of the website.
+To gather information about a website or its users, it is helpful to know what ports are open and what services are running on the target server.
+After finding open ports, it it helpful to gather information on the structure of the website.

 ### nmap
-[nmap](https://nmap.org) is a powerful tool for discovering a lot about a server.
+[nmap](https://nmap.org) is a powerful tool for discovering information about a server.
 It uses various techniques to discover open ports on a server and attempts to figure out what program is listening on those ports.